dqops/dqo/docs/working-with-dqo/run-data-quality-checks/run-data-quality-checks.md

 To run partition checks you need to configure a date or datetime columns which will be used as the time partitioning key for the table.

-To configure the date or datetime colum:
+To configure the date or datetime column:

 1. Go to the **Data Sources** section.